 Just as a tooth that has suffered significant damage can be restored to optimal functionality with a crown, Integrated Dental Health can also apply tooth crown treatment to slightly lesser damaged or decayed teeth.
 In these cases, however, we’ll use inlays and outlays specifically designed for cases of mild to moderate dental trauma.

-A dental inlay, as the name suggests, is used to rectify damage in the indented or cusp surface structure of back teeth, or they can be placed as replacements for old or damaged amalgam (silver) fillings, to create a more natural looking mouth.
-The tooth is prepared by removing the decay, prior to taking a moulded impression, in a similar process to that used for a crown.
-Also, made from hard porcelain material (often CEREC), an inlay, when bonded into position, seals the tooth more efficiently than an amalgam filling.
-Its main advantage is preserving the tooth structure and its longevity.
+As the name suggests, dental inlays are used to repair damage in the indented or cusp surface structure of back teeth.
+They can also be applied as replacements for old or damaged amalgam (silver) fillings, and in doing so help to create a more natural looking smile.
+The dentist removes the decay before taking a moulded impression of the tooth; a process not unlike that used for building a crown.
+Made from porcelain, an inlay seals the tooth more efficiently than an amalgam filling.

-A porcelain onlay is utilised to repair a tooth where the damage sustained is too extensive for an inlay to be used, this may have been caused through decay or loss of a large filling.
-An onlay requires the same diligent preparation and precision bonding as an inlay or a crown.
-When secured into place, your new onlay can absorb up to 75% more chewing force than a filling and is fare more conservative of the tooth structure than a crown.
-It minimises tooth structure loss.
+In situations where the damage is too great for an inlay or filling to be applied, the other restorative option available from Integrated Dental Health is to apply an onlay.
+When fixed in place, an onlay can absorb up to 75% more chewing force than a filling and is far more conservative of the tooth structure than a crown.